Anmol53/react-conceptual-questions/README.md

 1.  ## What is react?

     _**React**_ is a JavaScript library created by **<span style="color:#2D88FF;">Facebook</span>** (now Meta).
 It is used to create a User Interface(UI).
-In react we can create complex UI by creating and combining many small `components`.
+In React we can create complex UI by creating and combining many small `components`.

     ***

 2.  ## Differentiate between functional and class components.
 What do you prefer to use and in which situation?

-    _**Functional Component:**_ It's just a function which accepts props and returns a React component.
+    _**Functional Component:**_ It's just a function that accepts props and returns a React component.
 It uses react hooks to manipulate data.
 There are many react hooks.
 Like, useState(), useEffect(), etc.

     _**Class Component:**_ We use ES6 class syntax to write component.
 We need to extend `React.Component` to create a component.
 We have to use life-cycle methods to manipulate the data in the class component, according to the phase of the component.

     Both versions are equivalent and will give you the exact same output.

     I like to use `Functional Component`.
-Initially, Functional Component did not have the capabilities as much as `Class Component`.
+Initially, the Functional Component did not have the capabilities as much as the `Class Component`.
 Like update state and other life cycle methods.
-But after the v16.8 update of React, we can also do all those things in Functional Component using hooks.
+But after the v16.8 update of React, we can also do all those things in the Functional Component using hooks.

-    I prefer Functional Component because it is simpler to write, less complex than Class Component, and has all the functionality as Class Component.
+    I prefer the Functional Component because it is simpler to write, less complex than the Class Component, and has all the functionality of the Class Component.

     ***

-3.  ## What are State and Props in react?
+3.  ## What are States and Props in React?

     The _`State`_ is data maintained inside a component.
 It is owned by that specific component.
 The component itself will update the state using the setState function or useState hook.

-    The _`Props`_ is data passed in from a parent component. props are read-only in the child component that receives them.
+    The _`Props`_ is data passed in from a parent component. props are read only in the child component that receives them.
 We need to pass callback functions, which can be executed inside the child to update **props**.

     ***

 4.  ## What is the difference between State and Props?
-How do you decide what is controlled by state and what is controlled by pros?
+How do you decide what is controlled by the state and what is controlled by the pros?

     The difference is all about which component owns the data. **`State`** is owned locally and updated by the component itself. **`Props`** are owned by a parent component and are read-only.